job seeker Resources

 Alternative Transportation Options

 Bikes are great tools for connecting to Public Transportation or just making short trips.
 Adapted bikes such as handcycles are available through several different online vendors.
 Adult Tricycles can be found in most major retail stores as well as online.

 There are a variety of additional resources that can assist you with maintaining your independence so you can obtain and maintain employment.

 A federally funded program that connects people with disabilities to technology so that they can live, work, learn and be a more independent part of the community.
 As part of a national network of technology-related assistance programs, their goal is to enhance independence, productivity, and quality of life for all South Carolinians through access to assistive technology devices and services.

-SC ABLE Savings Program
+Palmetto ABLE Savings Program

 The Palmetto Achieving a Better Life Experience (ABLE) Savings Program allows individuals with disabilities the opportunity to save and invest money without jeopardizing existing benefits such as Medicaid and SSI.